What Is High-Risk Life Insurance and Who Needs It?

 What is the difference between a table rating and a flat extra charge?

 A table rating is a percentage-based increase applied to your standard premium.
-Each table step — typically labeled 1 through 10 or A through J — adds roughly 25% to the base rate.
-A Table 2 rating means you pay approximately 50% more than the standard premium.
+Each table step – typically labeled 1 through 10 or A through J – adds roughly 25% to the base rate.
+A Table 2 rating means you pay about 50% more than the standard premium.
 Table ratings are most commonly applied to health-related risks.

 Does employer-provided life insurance cover high-risk individuals?